The Lahti Symphony Orchestra, Sibelius and colourful music at LuostoClassic in August 2015

 The choral visitor this summer comes from Turku – the semi-professional Key Ensemble conducted by Teemu Honkanen.
 Working in periodic sessions, this choir has given numerous performances in Finland and in 2013 won first prize in the Let the People Sing competition in Luxemburg.
 The Key Ensemble can be heard twice at LuostoClassic: on the Ukko-Luosto platform on Thursday August 6 and in Sodankylä Church on Friday August 7.
 On the latter occasion it will perform the wonderful but difficult All-Night Vigil by Serge Rachmaninoff.

 In addition to the Saturday picnic, LuostoClassic 2015 has some other novelties in store.
-On the programme for Friday morning is the light musical LuostoClassic Goes to the Fells – a nature walk with local guides and players from the Youth LuostoClassic Orchestra Camp.
+On the programme for Friday morning is the light musical LuostoClassic Goes to the Fells – a nature walk with local guides from Kairankutsu and players from the Youth LuostoClassic Orchestra Camp.

 Another new addition to the festival repertoire this August is the theatre production devised by actor-stage director Dan Henriksson and guitar virtuoso Timo Korhonen.
-Called Platero and I, it uses a text by Nobel Prize-winner Juan Ramón Jiménez and music by Maria Castelnuovo-Tedesco.
+Called Platero and I, it uses a text by Nobel Prize-winner Juan Ramón Jiménez and music by Mario Castelnuovo-Tedesco.

 At this summer’s LuostoClassic Timo Korhonen will further appear in three other concerts.
 Korhonen is widely known as a world-class all-round guitarist who actively commissions and performs new works for guitar.
 He has also transcribed for guitar and recorded the complete Partitas and Sonatas for solo violin by Johann Sebastian Bach.
 Samples of some of these will be heard at Luosto in August.

-The guest singer this year is Miina-Liisa Värelä, soprano, appearing in four concerts.
+The first guest singer this year is Miina-Liisa Värelä, soprano, appearing in four concerts.
 Miina-Liisa first made news in summer 2011 on winning the Timo Mustakallio Competition at the Savonlinna Opera Festival.
 Since then, she has made a fine career on the opera stage, the concert platform and as a Lied singer.
 At Luosto she will be performing such works as the Blok Songs by Dmitri Shostakovich and the Seven Spanish Folk Songs by Manuel de Falla with Timo Korhonen, and works by Franz Schubert at the closing concert.

 Starring in the traditional late-night concert of first-class jazz at the Lapland Hotel Luostotunturi on Saturday will be Aki Rissanen, piano, Teppo Mäkynen, drums, and Antti Lötjönen, bass.
+Theme of this concert is love, and it includes Rissanen´s compositions from the short film Amorandom.

 Of the Finnish guests: pianist Martti Rautio and clarinettist Tuulia Ylönen are familiar from last year’s LuostoClassic.
-As is, of course, the festival’s Artistic Director, Marko Ylönen, whose fine cello playing can be admired at four concerts.
+As is, of course, the festival’s Artistic Director, Marko Ylönen, whose fine cello playing can be admired at three concerts.

 In addition to music and musicians, LuostoClassic will be presenting paintings by Heinrich Ilmari Rautio.
 Many of the concerts will highlight a work by him in keeping with their theme.
 This work will be on display not only at the concert in question but also throughout the festival at an exhibition of his art.
 At a public talk on Friday afternoon he will, furthermore, tell about his work and paintings.